orchestracities/anubis/README.md

 setting the value of `resource` to `default`.

-When creating a new policy from the api, a new policy is also automatically created that gives `acl:Control` rights of the new policy to the user that created it.
+When creating a new policy from the api, a new policy is also automatically created that gives `acl:Control` rights for the new policy to the user that created it.
-The same happens when creating a new Context Broker entity, where an `acl:Control` policy is created for the new entity, giving control of it to the user that made the request.
+The same happens when creating a new NGSI entity, where an `acl:Control` policy is created for the new entity, giving control of it to the user that made the request.